 While, “[t]he heart has been ripped out of this most illustrious of the great caravan cities of the east,” far greater wrong has been committed against humanity, itself, in the barbaric killings and brutalities suffered by hundreds of thousands of peaceful people at the hands of ISIS.

-It is tempting, too, to blame religion, but religion has no singular claim to destruction and genocide.
+It is tempting, too, to blame religion, but religion has no singular claim to destruction and violence.
 Humanism and atheism are modern phenomena.
 If religion were to blame for all the destruction and genocide in the world, the last two centuries should be the most peaceful in history.
 They decidedly are not.
 (See How Can a Loving God…?)
-There is one common factor between humanists and religious believers, atheists and theists: humanity:

 “[I]t is easy to scapegoat humans on account of singular ideas and factors.
 Life ain’t that simple.
 Things are complex; why people do things is a complex thing to tease apart.
 And, essentially, humans can be right bastards.
 Quite often the most obvious thing can be the overriding cause: humanity.
 Lust and greed for power, resources, and a distorted idea of utopia.
 It’s bleak, but potentially accurate, and it might even get atheism and religion off the hook.
 I said might.”
 (A Great Myth About Atheism: Hitler/Stalin/Pol Pot = Atheism = Atrocity by Jonathan MS Pearce posted March 3, 2014)